HAKWENDENDA, Phanuel Chuka (Mr.) - H.O.D

-- offer comprehensive and enriched undergraduate and postgraduate programs in geography, environment and climate change
+1. Offer comprehensive and enriched undergraduate and postgraduate programs in geography, environment and climate change;

-- encourage and strengthen the utilization of a broad range of technologies, methods, materials, and facilities, within instructional and support services that accommodate students of diverse backgrounds, interests and abilities
+2. Encourage and strengthen the utilization of a broad range of technologies, methods, materials, and facilities, within instructional and support services that accommodate students of diverse backgrounds, interests and abilities;

-- create an environment that facilitates learning through a curriculum that broadens perspectives, leads to responsible citizenship, and sets standards that support the highest level of performance
+3. Create an environment that facilitates learning through a curriculum that broadens perspectives, leads to responsible citizenship, and sets standards that support the highest level of performance;

-- champion the university’s vision of seeking a world-class research and STEM institution status by faithfully serving the industry and enriching communities by making available evidence-based resources and information
+4. Champion the university’s vision of seeking a world-class research and STEM institution status by faithfully serving the industry and enriching communities by making available evidence-based resources and information.

-By the time they graduate, geography environment and climate change, students should be able to:
+By the time they graduate, students of geography environment and climate change should be able to:

-- Use and articulate concepts that are fundamental to a geographical perspective.
+1. use and articulate concepts that are fundamental to a geographical perspective;

-- Examine critically a range of thematic problems and evaluate geographic questions within a range of epistemological frameworks.
+2. Examine critically a range of thematic problems and evaluate geographic questions within a range of epistemological frameworks;

-- Develop and use basic geographic skills and evaluate different forms of geographic evidence.
+3. Develop and use basic geographic skills and evaluate different forms of geographic evidence;

-- Select and implement geographic methods that are appropriate to answer given questions in space and time.
+4. Select and implement geographic methods that are appropriate to answer given questions in space and time;

 Hard Work, Excellence, Integrity, Responsibility, Accountability, and Community Service

-Currently, the Department of Geography, Environment and climate change has over 70 students enrolled in the program.
-The department hopes to have more students enrolled in the other upcoming undergraduate and postgraduate programs.
+Currently, the Department of GECC has over 80 students enrolled in the program on both regular and Open and Distance Learning (ODL) modes.
+The department hopes to have more students enrolled in the other undergraduate and [post]graduate programs, which are being developed.

-Currently the department has four (4) fulltime and two (2) part-time members of staff specialized in geography, environment and climate change.
+Currently, the department of GECC has three (3) fulltime and one (1) part-time members of staff specialized in any one of the following thematic areas: geography, environment, and climate change.